Classroom Supports South Africa

 Introducing DDD 2.0 with Strengthened Platform Features

-DDD 2.0 was officially launched to all users, and the DBE signed a Memorandum of Understanding (MOU) renewing the DDD mandate.
+DDD 2.0 was officially released to all users with the support of IntePort, and the DBE signed a Memorandum of Understanding (MOU) renewing the DDD mandate.
 Over 10,500 schools submitted data weekly and 21,800 submitted their data termly, covering 11.5 million learners.
 NLF supported 17,000 officials to transition to the upgraded dashboard, while RESEP and Boston Consulting Group (BCG) offered insights and role-specific recommendations.

 A group of South African educators review data in an office.